-The use of an objective method such as the one applied in Bellprat et al. (2012b) is highly attractive due to its efficiency, wide calibration range and transparency.
-A recalibration of the model parameters could and indeed should be applied each time a significant change in the configuration is introduced, or when the model is used on a target region with a significantly different climatology.
-Model development could thereby be accelerated, because the expert knowledge required for an expert tuning is often not readily available, and testing new model parameterizations would ideally be accompanied with a proper re-calibration.
+The use of an objective method such as the one applied in Bellprat et al. 2012b, is highly attractive due to its efficiency, wide calibration range and transparency.
+A calibration of the model parameters should be applied each time a significant change in the configuration is introduced, or when the model is used on a target region with a significantly different climatology.
+Model development could thereby be accelerated, because the expert knowledge required for the tuning is often not readily available, and testing new model parameterizations would ideally be accompanied with a proper calibration.
 Additionally, a major stumbling block to model improvements are compensating errors, where the systematic error in a certain part of the model is adjusted by manual tuning of another part of the model and thereby introducing another systematic (but balancing) error.
 As a result, compensating errors often lead to a degradation of model quality if a significant improvement is made to the model component with the systematic error.
 An automatic re-calibration methodology can help to surmount this deadlock by being able to rapidly find new optimal parameter settings.

-CALMO project aims on applying the calibration method proposed by Bellprat et al. (2012b) for regional climate modelling NWP.
-However many adjustment need to be done to transfer the method to NWP.
-First and foremost, the performance score used to assess model quality is not applicable to NWP model, calibration and a NWP oriented performance score has to be selected.
-Secondly, the length of the NWP model integrations is much shorter (days) than regional climate model integration (vears).
+CALMO project is based on applying the calibration method proposed by Bellprat et al. (2012b) for regional climate modelling NWP.
+However although many adjustment have been made a few still need to be made to transfer thoroughly the method to NWP.
+For example the selection of the performance score used to assess model quality applicable to NWP model, the length of the NWP model integrations which is much shorter (days) than regional climate model integration (years).
 Thus, there is considerable potential to optimize the simulation strategy with respect to the minimal amount and distribution of NWP model forecasts required for a reliable calibration.
-During the first year of CALMO project, basic research was conducted required for proving the effectiveness of the calibration framework developed at ETHZ in the context of regional climate simulations for NWP applications, making the necessary adaptations, and assessing its practicability.
-Significant experience has already been gathered since the start of the CALMO project.
-Preliminary results show a low sensitivity of both 2m temperature and precipitation.
-The reasons for this are not vet fully understood but may indicate that the selected two model parameters are not the most sensitive ones concerning NWP forecast quality; therefore, the method should be expanded to more than two model parameters.
+During the first year of CALMO project, basic research was conducted, required for proving the effectiveness of the calibration framework developed at ETHZ in the context of regional climate simulations for NWP applications, making the necessary adaptations, and assessing its practicability.
+Significant experience has already been gained since the beginning of CALMO project.

+Preliminary results show that the method is valid for NWP.
+Meta-model can be adjusted to reproduce COSMO NWP outputs, while the NWP forecast quality seems to be improved when the set of optimum parameter values is used.
+One has though to consider that different optimum values sets for the three parameters tested for winter and summer, have been extracted.
+Thus it is suggested that the method should be expanded to more than three model parameters.
 Furthermore, the current implementation of the method should be shifted to mesh-sizes which are more relevant to current and future model implementations.